How to get around the Cinque Terre.

 The towns are very close together; riding the train from Riomaggiore to Monterosso, making all local stops at each of the Cinque Terre Village, takes about 15 minutes.

-BY FOOT/ EXPLORING THE CINQUE TERRE NATIONAL PARK
+ON FOOT/ EXPLORING THE CINQUE TERRE NATIONAL PARK

 Trails connect each of the five villages of the Cinque Terre, which is a national park.